 To ensure we are accountable to you, we produce a series of documents which set out our plans for the future.
-The Community Risk Profile (CRP), together with our Station Plans, sets out the risks we face.

-This Community Risk Management Plan (CRMP) is the document which outlines how we keep you safe.
-Our CRMP shows how we allocate our resources to tackle those risks and our Service Strategies show you the detail of how we will manage the challenges that our departments face.
+The Community Risk Profile (CRP) together with our Station Plans sets out the risks we face.
+Our Community Risk Management Plan (CRMP) shows how we allocate our resources to tackle those risks and our Service Strategies show you the detail of how we will manage the challenges that our departments face.